SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/Backends/DEFAULT_DRAWING_BACKEND.md

 Disposed when the worker completes.

-### Item-Owned
+### Item-owned

 Created once per visible item during execution:

 - `BrushRenderer<TPixel>`

-Disposed after the row pass completes.
+Retained for the duration of the row pass and then released with the flush-owned scene item state.

-That ownership model is important because it keeps allocation and disposal aligned with the actual work lifetime.
+That ownership model keeps allocation and disposal aligned with real work lifetime.

-## How To Read The Code
+## Reading Guide

 If you are new to this backend, read the code in this order: